LouisvilleMakesGames/Code-of-Conduct/code-of-conduct.md

 *   Cara Bezuska (Smith)  *She/Her*  <csmith@louisvillemakesgames.org>

 Your conversation will be held in confidence.

+When you come to us with a problem during an event, it is our top priority to help you feel safe as quickly as possible.
+Next, a small group of community organizers and members will meet to decide what our response will be.
+Then, we will warn or remove the offender depending on the circumstances, taking your and the community's safety and wishes into account.

 Our facilitators‭ ‬are‭ ‬available‭ ‬to‭ ‬help‭ you ‬engage‭ ‬with‭ ‬local‭ ‬law‭ ‬enforcement (solely at your request).